5 reasons to take the whole family to Daisy Hill for a simply great day out!

 Shared trail | Anna Osetroff © Queensland Government

 So don’t wait any longer to check out this family-friendly recreational hub close to the city.
-Grab some snags and a bag of wood for the barbie (or use an electric one), pack the picnic basket, bundle the kids in the car and get out to Daisy Hill.
-Oh, and remember to load up the mountain bikes!
+Grab some snags and a bag of wood for the barbie (or use an electric one), pack the picnic basket, bundle the kids and bikes in the car and get out to Daisy Hill.
+Happy koala spotting!